From Saturday 4th July 2020

 You are coming to the Park at your own risk and you must take responsibility for your own and family’s health and hygiene.
-We have put measures in place in an attempt to stop the spread of COVID-19.
-These conditions set out must be met by everyone occupying the park premises to allow the Park to reopen safely.
+We have put measures in place in an attempt to slow the spread of COVID-19.
+These conditions set out must be met by everyone occupying the park premises to allow the Park to reopen.

 No visitors are permitted on the Park.

 Always socially distance yourself from people outside your household & our staff, preferably at 2m apart or ‘1m plus’ as per the recent Government recommendation.